SofiaKouki/frost_action_classification/README.md

   - Pretrained ImageNet weights, last blocks unfrozen for fine‑tuning.
   - Global average pooling + a small dense head with batch norm, dropout, and an output `softmax` neuron.
   - Loss: `categorical_crossentropy`, optimizer: Adam.

+### Score-CAM analysis:
+Each model includes a Score-CAM analysis to see in which features each model in both binary and multiclass classification focusses on.
+In addition to this, we also checked the heatmaps into cumulative “long-tail” curves of activation mass vs. pixel fraction by sorting CAM intensities (file: 'long_tail.py').